-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE PROPOSAL TO AMEND ARTICLE FOURTH: A. AND TENTH: A OF THE RESTATED CERTIFICATE OF INCORPORATION (i) TO INCREASE THE AUTHORIZED SHARES OF COMMON STOCK TO 1,000,000,000 AND (ii) TO CHANGE THE PAR VALUE OF THE COMMON STOCK FROM "NO PAR VALUE" TO "\$0.50 PAR VALUE."
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE PROPOSAL TO AMEND ARTICLES FOURTH: A. AND TENTH: A. OF THE RESTATED CERTIFICATE OF INCORPORATION (I) TO INCREASE THE AUTHORIZED SHARES OF COMMON STOCK TO 1,000,000,000 AND (II) TO CHANGE THE PAR VALUE OF THE COMMON STOCK FROM "NO PAR VALUE" TO "\$0.50 PAR VALUE".
 PROXIES SOLICITED BY THE BOARD OF DIRECTORS WILL BE VOTED FOR THIS PROPOSAL UNLESS A CONTRARY VOTE IS SPECIFIED.

 ITEMS 4 AND 5.
-PROPOSED GENERAL EMPLOYEE AND MANAGEMENT STOCK PLANS respectively.

-By action of the Board of Directors taken February 10, 1997, two stock compensation plans are being submitted to stockholders for their approval - the 1997 General Employees Stock Purchase Plan and the 1997 Management Stock Ownership Program.
-These proposed plans are successors to the 1992 General Employees Stock Purchase Plan and the 1992 Management Stock Ownership Program,
+PROPOSED GENERAL EMPLOYEE AND MANAGEMENT STOCK PLANS compensation plans are being submitted to stockholders for their approval the 1997 General Employees Stock Purchase Plan and the 1997 Management Stock Ownership Program.
+These proposed plans are successors to the 1992 General Employees Stock Purchase Plan and the 1992 Management Stock Ownership Program, respectively.